 If you think Amy Spector is all horror and blood and gore you’re wrong.
 Shiny Things is a gentle new adult romance.
 I loved it when I read it in 2014.
 Back then I didn’t know Amy and everything with writing was new and shiny and rather scary.

 This story made me cry then and I thought maybe it wouldn’t now, but I got quite emotional while reading it this morning.

 Shiny Things is about Nathaniel who’s father kicked him out when he found out he was gay and Vincent, the boy who got him kicked out.
 It’s Thanksgiving ten years later and these boys, now young men, meet again.
 Vincent is the owner of a gallery and Nathaniel is there to renovate said gallery.

-There is one scene when Nathaniel is watching the paintings in the gallery and sits down to talk to the artist that had me sobbing – both in 2014 and now – it’s just a few lines but it’s enough to stir my emotions.
+There is one scene when Nathaniel is watching the paintings in the gallery and sits down to talk to the artist that had me sobbing – both in 2014 and now – it’s just a few lines but it’s enough.

 At sixteen, Nathaniel Avery was shipped off to live with an aunt in hopes of quelling a budding relationship between him and another boy.
 Ten years later, a frantic call from his younger brother and his father’s failing health, brings him back home.